Walk-In Lab logo

 share on Twitter Share on Facebook Share on Pinterest

-The Wellness #2 Essential Blood Test Panel plus Hemoglobin A1c includes 5 vital blood tests to provide a thorough overview of overall health and help detect potential issues or anomalies.
+The Wellness #2 Essential Blood Test Panel plus Hemoglobin A1c is for getting a thorough overview of overall health and helps detect potential issues or anomalies.

 heart